Welcome to my academic website!

-Prior to that, he has worked as the senior economist at the National Bank of Serbia and as the research associate in the Fiscal Research Center, Atlanta, Georgia, USA, where he was also teaching numerous courses.
-Dr. Tasić also has experience as the consultant in the private sector.
-He has published in the Journal of Comparative Economics, Eastern European Economics, Industry, and numerous local journals.
-He is a member of The Econometric Society and The Association for the Study of Eastern European Economies and Cultures.
-His research interests in economics are international finance, monetary economics, and applied econometrics, but today he spends most time researching new technologies.
-Mostly, it is in the area of cryptography, including blockchain, and applying newest econometric techniques to AI processes.
-Download full vita.
+Etc. I published in the Journal of Comparative Economics, Eastern European Economics, Industry, etc. I am a member of The Econometric Society and The Association for the Study of Eastern European Economies and Cultures.
+My research interests in economics are international finance, monetary economics, and applied econometrics, but today I spend most of my time researching new technologies.
+I am interested in machine learning (and NLP special cases), cryptography, and applying newest econometric techniques to enhance AI processes.

 On the current web page you can find a list of all my academic publications and latest working